GeorgeMichailidis/high-dim-svar-partial-ordering/README.md

 * In the case the raw data is not saved, data will be automatically downloaded and saved as `data/macro/CURRENT_Qraw.csv`, where CURRENT corresponds to the **current month** in YYYYMM format; as such, the specified vintage will be overriden.
 Note that the download step relies on `wget`.

 ### DREAM4 Dataset
-The dataset can be accessed through R-bioManager.
+The dataset can be accessed through R-biocManager.

-The following command allows up to install the BiocManager and necessary libraries
+The following command allows one to install the BiocManager and necessary libraries
 ```console
 Rscript --vanilla data/dream4/setup.R
 ```